garyorsargos/KarmaKit/README.md

 - **Trust Levels:** Define custom trust levels with score thresholds and action weights.
 - **Rate Limiting:** Prevent abuse by limiting the number of actions per user in a time window.
 - **Event Logging:** Log user actions and trust level changes for auditing and analytics.
-- **Leaderboard:** Display top users based on score, with configurable filters.
 - **API Endpoints:** RESTful API for interacting with user karma, trust levels, and history.

 ## Installation